SimonJinaphant/Discovr/README.md

 5. Click `Install (n) Package(s)`
 6. Restart Android studio

+# Additional repositories
+* [Discovr-Backend](https://github.com/SimonJinaphant/Discovr-Backend) contains all of our code for the backend web service which serves as a middleman for managing user events between this app and the remote database.
+* [Discovr-Crawler](https://github.com/SimonJinaphant/Discovr-Crawler) contains the code for the web crawler which scrapes the UBC events calendar and stores the result into our remote database.

 ### Branching and Pull Request
 Reminder!
 If implementing a feature, create a branch from master and develop the feature on that branch.
 Once the feature is completed, merge it to master through a pull request.
 Afterwards, delete the branch to clean up the repository.
 If modifying your feature, create a new branch from master instead of reviving the old feature branch.